samwell-ho/openpgp-ca/src/restd/README.md

 ## Listing all OpenPGP certificates for a user

 A user is identified by their email, in this service.

+Users may have multiple certificates in the OpenPGP CA database, for example:

+- Past certificates that have been revoked (but that are still listed, so that third parties may learn of the revocation)
+- A certificate that is still valid, but in the process of being phased out
+- A new certificate that is in the process of being replaced the previous one
+- Additional special purpose certificates (such as a certificate for code signing) that the user wants to manage separately from their other OpenPGP certificates

 To get a list of all OpenPGP certificates for a user, call:

 ```